PRE & POST CONFERENCE WORKSHOPS

 This program is open to all Ph.D. students and researchers in their early stage of careers who completed their Ph.D. within five years from the date of the Congress.
 Applicants select the ‘YSA’ option when they submit an abstract on the website, and they can submit their application on the template.
 Applicants must have at least one accepted abstract for the APMC13 Congress Program.

-Date: Saturday 1 February and/or 2 February 2025
+Date: Saturday 1 February or 2 February 2025 (pick your day of choice when registering)

 Location: QUT - Owen J Wordsworth room

-Participant Numbers: Maximum of 100 participants
+Participant Numbers: Maximum of 100 participants/day

 Abstract: From electron microscopes to mass spectrometers to XPS, so many characterisation techniques are critically reliant on vacuum technology.
 This workshop will introduce you to the fundamental concepts of vacuum and the working principles of the pumps and gauges used to make and measure vacuum.
 Drawing on over 50 years of experience the presenters will also discuss troubleshooting approaches and techniques to leak test a vacuum system.